rohith-vishnu/fcc/readme.txt

-hello it is my first day at fcc moc !
+this is my first day at fcc moc !